×

 Academics

-A traditional stage of formation within the Society of Jesus, the Jesuit First Studies program at Loyola University Chicago is grounded in a robust academic study of philosophy, theology, and the humanities at Loyola, one of the nation’s leading Catholic universities.
+A traditional stage of formation within the Society of Jesus, the Jesuit First Studies program at Loyola University Chicago provides a contextual formation through a robust academic study of philosophy, theology, and the humanities at Loyola, one of the nation’s leading Catholic universities.

 After pronouncing vows, a Jesuit moves into the three-year, full-time First Studies program housed within Loyola’s College of Arts and Sciences.